hoel-bagard/Segmentation-PyTorch/README.md

 ### Get some data and format it:

 You need to split the data between two folders: "Train" and "Validation" (the names are hard coded).
+TODO: finish removing references to the classes.json to use only the data_config.
+In the meantime, the order of the 2 needs to match.
 You then need to create a classes.json next to the Train and Validation folder, with the names of the classes (one per line). (see [here](https://github.com/hoel-bagard/Segmentation-PyTorch/wiki/Dataset-Preprocessing) for an example)

 ## Config files
 In the config folder of this repo you will find two config template files.
 You need to copy them and remove the "_template" part.

 ### DataConfig
 Contains most of the parameters regarding the data.
 Most of the values in the template can be kept as they are.
+But some things need to be set:
+- The class names and colors for the dataset.
-The 3 paths usually need to be modified for each training (`DATA_PATH`, `CHECKPOINT_DIR` & `TB_DIR`).
+- The 3 paths usually need to be modified for each training (`DATA_PATH`, `CHECKPOINT_DIR` & `TB_DIR`).

 ### ModelConfig
 Contains the parameters that influence training.
 The default values should work fine, but you can try to tweak them to get better results.
 For the `MAX_EPOCHS` value, usually around 400 or 600 epochs is enough, you will need to train at least once to get an idea for your particular dataset.